jedevc/fyp-report/report.md

   \label{fig:lift}
 \end{figure}

-To derive the maximal capture, we compare two usage captures trees at a time, determining at each level what capture is required to allow deriving both of the values.
-Then we use this as a first-order function in a *reduce* operation to calculate the maximal capture for all the captures.
-Now, by traversing this final computed capture, we derive a type that is the correct type needed in the function signature, since it represents the least-broad type needed to derive all the uses of the variable.
+To derive the maximal capture, we can compare two usage captures trees at a time (since they are subsets of expressions), determining at each level what capture is required to allow deriving both of the values.
+Then we use this as a first-order function in a *reduce* operation to calculate the maximal capture over all the captures.
+Now, by traversing this final computed capture, we can derive a type that is the correct one in the function signature, as it represents the least-broad type needed to re-create all the usages correctly.

-All that's left now is to translate each usage capture that is contained in each block into a new capture that correctly uses the new maximal as a basis for deriving the same value and resulting operation as before.
+Finally, to complete the lifting process, we need to re-create each usage capture a new capture that correctly uses the new maximal as a basis for deriving the same result as before.
 To do this, we create an inverted usage capture of the maximal that uses the new derived type of the maximal, but every individual operation is inverted, so dereferences become references, etc. This inversion essentially represents how one might get from the new maximal to the raw value of the variable (however, its likely nonsensical because it might involve refs of refs and other strange structures).
-However, we can take this inversion and put into each found usage capture in place of the old one.
-Then we can simplify this new capture, by removing ref and deref pairs.
-Eventually, we derive a new usage capture which represents the new usage of the variable within the signature of the function.
+However, we can take this inversion and merge it into each found usage capture in place of the old variable.
+Simplifying this capture, by removing ref and deref pairs, we derive a new usage capture which represents the new usage of the variable within the signature of the function.

 \begin{figure}[H]
   \begin{tikzpicture}